lukasKaufmann/info_projekt/README.md

 the way you throw it, i.e. the velocity and the angle under which the object is thrown.
 The program will ask you in the following order:

-1. Velocity v
+1. velocity v
-2. Angle w
+2. angle w
-3. Mass m
+3. mass m
-4. Radius r
+4. radius r

 After you succesfully entered these numbers the program will calculate the trajectory with and without friction (for the friction case STOKES' law is used) and open a canvas with the drawn trajectories on